noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Wireless Fidelity (Wi-Fi)is a wireless communication and networking system that encodes information into radio waves to provide internet access to devices such as phones or computers.
 By design, it creates significant EMFs between the frequencies 2Ghz and 5Ghz. (https://www.britannica.com/story/how-does-wi-fi-work#:~:text=Wi%2DFi%20uses%20radio%20waves,just%20a%20measurement%20of%20frequency.)

 Wireless Power Consortium's 'Qi' is a set of specifications, or standard, that nearly every phone equipped with wireless charging.
-The Qi charging standard utilises frequencies between 87kHz and 207kHz
+The Qi charging standard utilises frequencies between 87kHz and 207kHz.
+Other, lower power, devices may use inductive coupled wireless changing, which relies on the

 wifi: https://www.epa.ie/environment-and-you/radiation/emf/emf-and-your-health/wifi-and-your-health/